mjrousos/spec-kit/README.md

 /speckit.plan The application uses Vite with minimal number of libraries.
 Use vanilla HTML, CSS, and JavaScript as much as possible.
 Images are not uploaded anywhere and metadata is stored in a local SQLite database.
 ```

-If you are using Spec Kit to add tests to an existing project, use the /**`/speckit.plan-tests`** command instead to create a test plan with the specified testing frameworks and tools.
+If you are using Spec Kit to add tests to an existing project, use the /**`/speckit.plan-tests`** command instead to create a test plan with the testing frameworks and tools you prefer.

 ```bash
 /speckit.plan-tests Create tests for this solution using xunit, Moq, AutoFixture, and Playwright.
 Use WebApplicationFactory/TestServer for integration tests.
 Testcontainers can be used for integration and end-to-end tests if needed but use mocks - and possibly subclassing - for unit tests.